krowlandson/caf-enterprise-scale-tutorial/README.md

 This repository contains a sample set of code to simplify learning how to run the [caf-enterprise-scale]() module.

-The deployment is broken into 4 stages:
+The deployment is broken into 5 stages:

 1. Deploy the core Management Group hierarchy, including Policies and Access control (IAM) for governance.
-Includes an additional `example` Management Group under `landing-zones`.
-2. Add the `corp`, `online` and `sap` Management Groups with corresponding Policies and Access control (IAM) settings.
+2. Add the built-in `corp`, `online` and `sap` Management Groups with corresponding Policies and Access control (IAM) settings.
+3. Add an additional custom `example` Management Group under `landing-zones`.
-3. Enable deployment of the management resources.
+4. Enable deployment of the management resources.
-4. Enable deployment of the connectivity resources.
+5. Enable deployment of the connectivity resources.

 This tutorial can be deployed using 1-3 Subscriptions depending on your preference.
 This is controlled by specifying values for the `subscription_id_management` and `subscription_id_connectivity` input variables.